mattflipsbits/DuinoDays/Day1/Day1.md

 }
 ```
 The curly braces are used to delimit the "boundaries" of the function.
 Any code between them are considered to be
 part of the function.
-We will learn about what exactly `void` is and why the parentheses are there when we dive deeper
+We will learn what exactly `void` is and why the parentheses are there when we dive deeper
 into how functions are constructed a bit later.
 You can also review this structure in the ***Arduino Structure***
 Tinkercad activity.
 ##